Banks typically come under financial stress because of: Mismanagement

 Banks Under Financial Stress: A Symphony of Folly and Opportunity

 In finance, banks often teetered on the precipice of a crisis, their foundations shaken by the forces they sought to harness.
 As Jonathan Swift stated, “When a true genius appears in the world, you may know him by this sign, that the dunces are all in confederacy against him.”
-In banking, genius seems to be in short supply, while dunces abound in the boardrooms, leading institutions into perilous waters.
+Genius seems to be in short supply in banking, while dunces abound in the boardrooms, leading institutions into dangerous waters.

 The Roots of Banking Stress